Alternative names for Prader-Willi syndrome

 - As adults, treatment with sex hormones is often needed for bone and metabolic health and possible benefits to mental, emotional and physical wellbeing in both boys and girls, and muscle mass in boys.

 - Infections from any skin lesion may need treatment with antibiotics.

-- If the testes have not descended in boys they may need fixing in the scrotum through surgery during the first or second year.
+- If the testes have not descended in boys they may need fixing in the scrotum through surgery during the first or second year of life.

-- In cases of disturbed breathing at night, surgery to remove tonsils and adenoids may be necessary (especially in children), and sometimes the use of oxygen and machines to help with breathing while asleep (called ‘CPAP’ or ‘NIPPV’).
+- In cases of disturbed breathing at night (obstructive sleep apnea), surgery to remove tonsils and adenoids may be necessary (especially in children), and sometimes the use of oxygen and machines to help with breathing while asleep (called ‘CPAP’ or ‘NIPPV’).

 - Bracing or back surgery are sometimes needed for curvature of the spine.

 - Bariatric surgery for obesity is associated with unacceptable risks and is not advised for patients with Prader-Willi syndrome.